bdvllrs/tAPIr-py/readme.md

 # tAPIr

-tAPIr is a wrapper for the requests python package the makes API requests easier.
+tAPIr is a wrapper for the requests python package to makes API requests easier.

 ## Basic idea